pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

 {% footnotes %}
     {% fn Read it as a Symfony Standard Edition application. %}
-    {% fn Concept extracted from Erich Evans' Domain Driven Design: Tackling Complexity in the Hearf of Software book %}
+    {% fn Concept extracted from Erich Evans' Domain Driven Design: Tackling Complexity in the Heart of Software book %}
     {% fn Concept extracted from a Keynote from Uncle Bob (Architecture, the Lost Years). %}
 {% endfootnotes%}